tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ![](../images/1/9a.png)

 <!-- Chromeen kannattaa ehdottomasti asentaa [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) -lisäosa, joka tuo konsoliin uuden tabin _React_: -->
-It is highly recommended to install the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension to Chrome which adds a new _React_ tab to the developer tools.
+It is highly recommended to add the [React developer tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) extension to Chrome which adds a new _React_ tab to the developer tools:

 ![](../images/1/10a.png)

 <!-- Uuden konsolitabin avulla voidaan tarkkailla sovelluksen React-elementtejä ja niiden tilaa ja propseja. -->
-The new _React_ developer tools tab can be used to inspect the different React elements in the application along with their state and props.
+The new _React_ developer tools tab can be used to inspect the different React elements in the application, along with their state and props.

 <!-- React developer tools ei osaa toistaiseksi näyttää hookeilla muodostettua tilaa parhaalla mahdollisella tavalla. -->
 Unfortunately the current version of React developer tools leaves something to be desired when displaying component state created with hooks: